 - services and supplies received during the Inpatient Stay; and - room and board in a Semi-private Room (a room with two or more beds).

-Any combination of Network Benefits and Non-Network Benefits is limited to 60 days per calendar year.
+Benefits is limited to 60 days per calendar year.

 Please note that Benefits are available only for the care and treatment of an Injury or Sickness that would have otherwise required an Inpatient Stay in a Hospital.